rohsyl/omega-l/readme.md

 - An Apache webserver
     - with mod_rewrite enabled
-- PHP 5.6 or newer
+- PHP 7.2
 - MySQL

 ### Installing

+TODO: i will soon provide a installation guide...

 ## Versioning